What is handball?

 Results have been mixed.
 France lead the medal table with seven medals in total, with Denmark having won five medals overall.

 Team GB last competed in the Olympic handball event in London in 2012.
-Both the men’s and women’s team lost all five of their group matches and went out of the competition at the first stage.
+Both the men’s and women’s teams lost all five of their group matches and went out of the competition in the first stage.

 The School Games is inclusive to all young people and provides opportunities for everyone to get involved, either within school, against other local schools, or at county or regional level.